-Three-quarters of the decision-makers in our 2021 advanced wireless survey believed that advanced wireless could create significant competitive advantage for their organization.
-To capture this advantage, organizations implementing advanced wireless initiatives can keep several things in mind.
+Three-quarters of the decision-makers in our 2021 advanced wireless survey believed that advanced wireless could create significant competitive advantage for their organisation.
+To capture this advantage, organisations implementing advanced wireless initiatives can keep several things in mind.

 A critical first step is to be crystal clear about goals.
 Innovation is a key objective for advanced wireless adoption.
-Our executive survey identified the desire to innovate using new technologies as one of the two top drivers of adoption, with four in five respondents reporting that advanced wireless was very or extremely important to their organization’s ability to implement Internet of Things, AI, big data analytics, and edge computing capabilities.13 Improving efficiency was the other top adoption driver, and enhancing customer interactions was the third most commonly cited driver.
+Our executive survey identified the desire to innovate using new technologies as one of the two top drivers of adoption, with four in five respondents reporting that advanced wireless was very or extremely important to their organisation’s ability to implement Internet of Things, AI, big data analytics and edge computing capabilities.13 Improving efficiency was the other top adoption driver and enhancing customer interactions was the third most commonly cited driver.

-Because advanced connectivity is a key enabler of other innovative technologies, leaders should increasingly treat advanced networking as a key component of their organization’s end-to-end enterprise architecture.
+Because advanced connectivity is a key enabler of other innovative technologies, leaders should increasingly treat advanced networking as a key component of their organisation’s end-to-end enterprise architecture.
 As they consider how to architect and manage a landscape with heterogenous underlying technologies, networking executives face a key question around which partners to engage in this effort.
-To assemble complete advanced wireless solutions, organizations generally engage with a variety of vendors, such as cloud and application providers, consulting firms and other integrators, telecom companies, and network equipment providers.16
+To assemble complete advanced wireless solutions, organisations generally engage with a variety of vendors, such as cloud and application providers, consulting firms and other integrators, telecom companies and network equipment providers.16

 Whatever the end, Wi-Fi 6 will almost certainly be an important part of the means.
-As 5G’s essential partner in advanced wireless solutions, Wi-Fi 6 will be increasingly central to realizing the benefits that organizations are pursuing through next-generation connectivity.
+As 5G’s essential partner in advanced wireless solutions, Wi-Fi 6 will be increasingly central to realising the benefits that organisations are pursuing through next-generation connectivity.